medic/cht-docs/content/en/apps/reference/forms/app.md

 - **Rapid Diagnostic Test capture**: Take a picture of a Rapid Diagnotistic Test and save it with the report.
 Works with [rdt-capture Android application](https://github.com/medic/rdt-capture/).
 To use create a string field with appearance `mrdt-verify`.
 - **Simprints registration**: Register a patient with the Simprints biometric tool.
 To include in a form create a `string` field with `appearance` of `simprints-reg`.
 Requires the Simprints app connected with hardware, or [mock app](https://github.com/medic/mocksimprints).
 Demo only, not ready for production since API key is hardcoded.

-The code for these widgets can be found in the [Medic repo](https://github.com/medic/medic/tree/master/webapp/src/js/enketo/widgets).
+The code for these widgets can be found in the [CHT Core Framework repo](https://github.com/medic/cht-core/tree/master/webapp/src/js/enketo/widgets).

 ### Contact Selector